No Products in the Cart

 • Not exposed to ozone producing equipment such as: arc welders, generators or compressors

-Tyre manufacturers recommend that you clean your tyres properly before storage.
+Tyre manufacturers recommend that you clean your spare tyres properly before storage.
 Use a tyre brush to remove caked-on dirt and brake dust and pick out any stones caught in the grooves.
 Then wash the tyres with a mild soapy detergent and water.
 Rinse well with water afterwards.
 Do not apply any dressing, such as tyre conditioners or gloss, to the tyres.

 Dry the tyres completely before they go into storage.
 Any retained moisture may hasten degradation.